 In regards to the benefits of this technique, it can be compared to the shoulder stand in yoga.

-However there are easier ways to do this in Thai Massage.
+However, there are easier ways to do this in Thai Massage.
 This is one of those positions which is not very practical for the majority of clients.

-The partner yoga elements have been added to the traditional Thai Massage system by westerners.
+The partner yoga elements have been added to the traditional Thai Massage system by Westerners.

 Those kinds of techniques work well if you are offering Thai Massage sessions to your yoga class students, for example.
 They might love them.

-However if you have normal non-yogi clients, then these partner yoga techniques will not work well at all.
+But if you have normal non-yogi clients, then these partner yoga techniques will not work well at all.